datalogics-seu/PDFJT-notshipped/README.md

 ** RemoveUsageRights.java * Removes Usage Rights aka Reader Extensions. v8.10 adaptation of v4.2 sample; Place in \samples\signature.
 RELite cannot process PDFs that already have usage rights

-** SplitPDF.java * Demonstrates spliting a PDF document by page intervals (every n pages) and by bookmarks using the PMMservice. v8.14 sample can be placed in \samples\manipulation.
+** SplitDocument.java * Demonstrates spliting a PDF document by page intervals (every n pages) and by bookmarks using the PMMservice. v8.14 sample can be placed in \samples\manipulation.